zhengguoxu/bootf2/vignettes/introduction.md

       dissolution of the reference (comparator) product has been reached;"](https://apps.who.int/iris/bitstream/handle/10665/258720/9789241210034-eng.pdf?sequence=1&isAllowed=y#page=244)

-      If reference disolves faster than test does, WHO's rule would be the same as the EMA/FDA rule; if not, then there might be several time points with more than 85% disolved for test product.
+      If reference dissolves faster than test does, WHO's rule would be the same as the EMA/FDA rule; if not, then there might be several time points with more than 85% dissolved for test product.
       This would be different from EMA/FDA approach, but at least the guideline is very clear and leaves no room for ambiguity.